 See how the center ribbon bow covers the twine?
 A great alternative is a burlap bow.
 It would be cute too and it will give it a more rustic farmhouse look.
 Guess what?
 Now you are finished.
 This really is simple and easy and a cheap wreath to make.

-Now add some decorations to your entryway to complement your autumn wreath.
+Now that we have the wreath made and hung on your front door, here are more ideas.
+Add some decorations to your entryway to complement your autumn wreath.
 Or decorate your porch with these fall front porch decorating ideas on a budget.

 Not everything is cheap when you make it homemade but this wreath was well worth it.
 The white farmhouse bench on the porch is homemade too.
 It is a simple DIY bench that you can make in a matter of hours once you have all the supplies.